Quantifying the mini-batching error in Bayesian inference for Adaptive Langevin dynamics: Discussion and perspectives

 Let us also emphasize here that AdL and eAdL can be used in conjunction with other techniques to reduce the variance of the stochastic estimator of the force, such as control variate or extrapolation techniques (see for instance~\cite{articleN17, brosse:hal-01934291, MR3969063, NIPS2016_03f54461}).
 AdL and eAdL should therefore not be seen as alternatives to these techniques, but as complements.

-The choice of the dimensionality of the vector space for the friction variable is a key element for standard AdL and its extension.
-Going from scalar to matrix valued friction increases the number of degrees of freedom from~1 to~$d^2$.
-When eAdL is employed, with~$K$ basis functions (for instance indicator functions of some regions in parameter space), the number of degrees of freedom is further multiplied by~$K$.
+The choice of the dimensionality of the vector space for the friction variable is a key element for standard AdL and its extension, as this directly impacts the computational cost of the method; see the discussion at the end of Section~\ref{sec:disEADL}.
 One would like the number of degrees of freedom to be as small as possible.
-From a theoretical perspective, this motivates further characterizing the structure of the covariance matrix~$\Sigma_\vectx$, which have been observed to be low rank in certain situations related to neural network training~\cite{chaudhari2018stochastic}.
-This could also shed some light on the current active research efforts on understanding the so-called implicit bias of neural network training.
+From a theoretical perspective, this motivates further characterizing the structure of the covariance matrix~$\Sigma_\vectx$, which have been observed to be low rank in certain situations related to neural network training; see~\cite{chaudhari2018stochastic}.
+The low rank structure suggests that most of the variance~$\Sigma_\vectx(\theta)$ can be captured by relying on frictions~$\xi(\theta)$ parametrized by a few degrees of freedom only, potentially much smaller than~$d$.
+Better characterizing the structure of~$\Sigma_\vectx$ could also shed some light on the current active research efforts on understanding the so-called implicit bias of neural network training.